yongjian66/DKO_keystone_genes/README.md

 # Data type for DKO
 ## 1. Ptrain.csv: DKO input expression matrix
-DKO only requires a gene expression matrix as input.
+DKO only requires a cell type gene expression matrix as input.
 Ptrain.csv is an N × M single-cell expression matrix (no header), where N is the number of genes and M is the number of cells.

 |           | cell 1 | cell 2 | cell 3 |
 |-----------|----------|----------|----------|